Large deviation bounds for the Airy point process: Acknowledgments

-The author thanks Amir Dembo for suggesting the problem, encouragement and many helpful conversations.
-The author thanks Ivan Corwin for proposing the problem and a helpful conversation.
-The author also thanks Li-Cheng Tsai for a helpful conversation.
+The author is grateful to Amir Dembo for suggesting the problem, encouragement, and many helpful conversations.
+The author thanks Ivan Corwin for proposing the problem and helpful conversations, and thanks Li-Cheng Tsai for helpful conversations.